nupur06p/ethernaut-challenge/Force/Solution.md

 # Force

-In the Force challenge, we have the below complexity to beat the level:
+In this challenge, we have the below complexity to beat the level:

 "The goal of this level is to make the balance of the contract greater than zero."